 The Health Insurance Portability and Accountability Act (HIPAA) applies to organizations that deal mostly in the healthcare industry.
-It applies to patient data that must be kept confidential.
+HIPAA Compliance applies to patient data that must be kept confidential.

-ProStratus has a team of compliance experts that will help to ensure that your organizations patient data is safe and that all of the legal requirements of HIPAA compliance are met.
-This often includes both technical controls for data security and procedurals reviews to verify that employee behavior is also inline with data safety and confidentiality.
+ProStratus has a team of compliance experts that will work to ensure your organizations patient data is safe and that all of the legal requirements of HIPAA compliance are met.
+This often includes both technical controls for data security and procedural reviews to verify that employee behavior is compliant with data safety and confidentiality.

 Why do I need HIPAA compliance?